The COVID-19 pandemic has created an unprecedented, prolonged security, risk management, and business continuity crisis for organizations.

 Updated 17 June: A Europe-based polymer company with hundreds of facilities around the world has taken a glocal approach when responding to the coronavirus pandemic.
 Country security managers have established their own crisis management teams, so they could pull information from local plant and site managers.

-When it comes to urban, white-collar workers, very few companies have fully reopened offices.
-By and large this reflects a combination of a newfound comfort level with the productivity and profitability of remote work and ongoing concerns about the social distancing required to inhibit the spread of COVID-19.
+When published in September 2020, very few companies had fully reopened offices.
+By and large this reflected a combination of a newfound comfort level with the productivity and profitability of remote work and ongoing concerns about the social distancing required to inhibit the spread of COVID-19.

-Several dominant security themes have emerged from the coronavirus pandemic and the ensuing lockdown and economic freefall.
-All of the practitioners participating in this ASIS Foundation research project emphasized that staff, customer, client, and contractor safety is paramount.
+This initial report in the ASIS Foundation's pandemic research documented the security themes that emerged as COVID-19 forced lockdowns and caused economic freefall.
+All of the practitioners participating in the project emphasized that staff, customer, client, and contractor safety was paramount.